 All staff undergo regular training in order to identify any risk factors around radicalisation and to prevent people being drawn into terrorism.

-The National College for High Speed Rail believe in providing and maintaining an inclusive environment for all.
+The National College for Advanced Transport & Infrastructure believe in providing and maintaining an inclusive environment for all.
 Everyone in the College is given every opportunity to achieve their full potential in a respectful and safe environment free from discrimination or harassment.

 The College hosts events and visiting speakers, such as Women in Engineering and the wider community such as LGBT Pride.
 Both campuses feature multi-faith rooms for learners and staff.